raceintospace/raceintospace/doc/manual/manual.md

 #### Space History

 This shows a history of your space missions, one turn per screen.
 Each mission you've flown is displayed with its name, an icon showing the type of spacecraft, and its mission patch.
-Clicking on it will show its Mission History screen which gives more information on what it was about and who, if anyone, was aboard.
-You can also replay the mission here if you wish.
+Clicking on the mission will show its History screen which gives more information on what it was about and who, if anyone, was aboard.
+You can also replay it here if you wish.

 #### Mission Records

-This gives the best and worst performances on various types of missions which are stored in previous completed games: first man in space, first spacewalk, etc.—in other words, who set the record for such-and-such in any game played on this computer.
+This shows the three earliest accomplishments of each mission milestone in all games that have been played on this computer: first man in space, first spacewalk, etc.—in other words, who set the record for such-and-such in any game played on this computer.
 Pressing the CLEAR RECORD button will reset the records for that category.

 #### Prestige Summary